Empowering girls, boys, youth and women to learn and lead.

 We have also trained 27,141 community members to advocate for better access to education for girls and other marginalized children.
 We’ve established 815 Rights of the Child Clubs, which empower students to stand up for their own rights.

-We have constructed over 250 toilet blocks and installed over 100 water tanks, improving students’ sanitation at school.
-In addition to this, we have also supported the renovation and equipping of over 10 Educational Assessment and Resource Centres which facilitate in timely identification, assessment, placement and referral for children living with disabilities.
+We have constructed over 250 toilet blocks and installed over 150 water tanks, improving students’ sanitation at school.
+In addition to this, we have also supported the renovation and equipping of over 10 Educational Assessment and Resource Centres which facilitate in timely identification, assessment, placement and referral for children with disabilities.

 Our interventions seek to: